Connect with us

 READ MORE: How to quickly record your Mac’s screen

-While shutting down forces all apps to close, sleeping allows them to retain their current states and resume on wake up.
+While shutting down forces all apps to close, sleeping allows them to retain their current states and resume waking up.

 However, applications that rely on internet access may experience a delay when reestablishing a connection.

-Power Nap is a nifty feature that allows your device to sync to multiple Apple services.
-These include Mail, Calendar, and other iCloud services while sleeping.
+Power Nap is a nifty feature that allows your device to sync to multiple Apple services while sleeping.
+These include Mail, Calendar, and other iCloud services.

 When connected to power, your Mac will also download software updates and perform Time Machine backups.